hbk91/2021StudyNotes/SIE_Prep.md

 - **Other Qualified Defined Contribution Plans:**
    - **Roth 401(k):**
-     - After-Tax contribution, Tax-Deferred Growth, and Tax-Free Withdrawal
+     - After-Tax contribution -> Tax-Deferred Growth -> Tax-Free Withdrawal
      - Only employees contribution goes in the account, and not the employers.
 Employer can contribute to only regular 401(k)
      - Account must be atleast 5 years old, and age>=59.5 for withdrawals
    - **Keogh Plans or HR-10 Plans:**